Astroua/TurbuStat/docs/tutorials/statistics/pdf_example.rst

 .. image:: images/pdf_design4_mom0_normmean.png

+.. is this really true?
+The mean of a lognormal is not a very good estimate of its center...

 The example data are well-described by a log-normal, making the normalization by the mean an appropriate choice.
 Note how the shape of the distribution appears unchanged in these examples, but the axis they're defined on changes.

 The distribution fitting shown above uses a maximum likelihood estimate (MLE) to find the parameter values and their uncertainties.
 This works well for well-behaved data, like those used in this tutorial, where the parametric description fits the data well.
 When this is not the case, the standard errors can be extremely under-estimated.
 One solution is to adopt a Monte Carlo approach for fitting.
 When the `emcee <http://dan.iel.fm/emcee/current/>`_ package is installed, `~turbustat.statistics.PDF.fit_pdf` will fit the distribution using MCMC.
 Note that all keyword arguments to `~turbustat.statistics.PDF.fit_pdf` can also be passed to `~turbustat.statistics.PDF.run`.